Weird Western: Literature

 One of the earliest novels to introduce fantasy into a Western setting was The Circus of Dr. Lao (1935), by Charles G. Finney, which won a National Book Award for the Most Original Book of 1935.
 The novel concerns the visit to a fictional Arizona town by a magical circus that features legendary creatures from mythology.
-It was later adapted into the film version 7 Faces of Dr. Lao (1963).
+It was later adapted into the film 7 Faces of Dr. Lao in 1963.

-Later novels include those by Joe R. Lansdale, who has written mostly horror Westerns, many featuring the heroic Reverend Jebediah Mercer.
+Later novels include those by Joe R. Lansdale, many featuring the heroic Reverend Jebediah Mercer.
 Lansdale has often mixed splatterpunk with alternate history Western.
-An example is Dead in the West (1983), in which zombies rise after an unjustly lynched Indian shaman has cursed the town of Mud Creek, Texas.
+An example is Dead in the West (1983), in which zombies rise after an unjustly lynched Native American shaman has cursed the town of Mud Creek, Texas.
 The prolific Western author Louis L'Amour sometimes ventured into science fiction, as with The Haunted Mesa (1987), which is set amid the ruins of the Anasazi.
 Horror author Jack Ketchum's work includes The Crossings (2004), an occult novel set in 1848 Arizona.
+Author Edward M. Erdelac's 2009 series Merkabah Rider follows a Hasidic gunslinger tracking the renegade teacher who betrayed his mystic Jewish order of astral travelers to the Great Old Ones of H.P.
+Lovecraft.

 Comics

 From the 1940s, many Western comics published stories in which heroes would sometimes encounter monsters, aliens, supervillains, etc. Marvel Comics featured Kid Colt, the longest-running Western character in American comic books, from 1948 to 1979.
 He became a time traveller, and ultimately, a mutant.
 The Rawhide Kid, another Marvel time traveller, debuted in a 16-issue series, from March 1955 to September 1957, from Marvel's 1950s predecessor, Atlas Comics.

 DC Comics added a horror element to their Western stories by introducing Weird Western Tales in 1972.
 The title of this series gave rise to the term "Weird West".
 It ran for eight years and 59 issues.
 The main character was Jonah Hex, whose popularity secured his own eponymous series.

-In the mid-to-late 1990s, Desperadoes by Jeff Mariotte, from Image Comics/WildStorm Productions, returned Weird Western comics to the stands at a time when none of the major publishers had Western comics in their line-ups.
+In the mid-to-late 1990s, Desperadoes by Jeff Mariotte, from Image Comics/WildStorm Productions, returned weird Western comics to the stands at a time when none of the major publishers had Western comics in their line-ups.

 Preacher Special: Saint of Killers, a 4-issue mini-series, was a spin-off from Preacher by Garth Ennis.
-While the origin of the Saint of Killers in the Old West is the only true western element in the comic book Preacher, the series has been described as a "Splatterpunk Western" or a mix of the Western with the Gothic.
+While the origin of the Saint of Killers in the Old West is the only true Western element in the comic book Preacher, the series has been described as a "Splatterpunk Western" or a mix of the Western with the Gothic.